FORTH-ICS-INSPIRE/artemis/docs/webapp.md

 - (De)activate "Live Update" via the button at the top right of the page.
 - Select past time threshold for viewing BGP updates, based on their _Timestamp_ field using the controls at the top left of the page (Past 1h,..,Custom).
-- Download current (filtered or not) table in json format using the _Download Table_ button at the top right of the page.
+- Download current (filtered or not) table in JSON format using the _Download Table_ button at the top right of the page.
 - Tune the number of shown BGP update entries using the control _Show_ at the top left of the page.
 - Select the configured prefix that you want to filter the BGP updates against (sub-prefixes are also accounted for) using the control _Select prefix_ at the top left of the page.
 - Use the filters on _Prefix_, _Origin AS_, _Peer AS_, _Service_ and _Type_ to filter the BGP updates against, using the empty fields under the table.